 Contesting for Power: If it’s the right thing to do, we have every right to do it.
 Ultimately, the struggle at the heart of Resilience-Based Organizing is one of democracy.
 In order to remake the very shape of governance, from one that centers power in the illegitimate authority of corporations, military states and global financial elites to one that centers power in the hands of the people, we must organize in our communities to take the visionary right action that directly asserts our right to self-govern.
 If it is the right thing to do, we have every right to do it.
 This is how we expose and depose the corporate oligarchy that is the barrier to the collective liberation or our communities and ecosystems.

-Movement Generation has begun documenting, building upon and catalyzing this form of power building with our collaborative partners here in the Bay Area (Urban Tilth in Richmond and People Organized to Demand Environmental & Economic Rights – PODER in San Francisco) as well as with our broader set of allies.
+In 2012, Movement Generation began documenting, building upon and catalyzing this form of power building with our collaborative partners here in the Bay Area (Urban Tilth in Richmond and People Organized to Demand Environmental & Economic Rights – PODER in San Francisco) as well as with our broader set of allies.

 To learn more about RBO, contact Carla Perez at firstname.lastname@example.org.